snowplow-archive/snowplow.github.com/_posts/2016-12-20-snowplow-r86-petra-released.md

 Using this approach we have seen an enormous reduction (close to disappearance) of synthetic duplicates in our data sets.

 The next step in our treatment of duplicates will be removing duplicates across ETL runs - also known as cross-batch deduplication.
-One of our upcoming releases will introduce cross-batch deduplication of natural duplicates.
+Stay tuned for our upcoming release [R8x [HAD] Cross-batch natural deduplication] [r8x-crossbatch-dedupe].

 <h2 id="new-web-data-model">2.
 New data model for web data</h2>